-The vast voice that rings down from above, enshawling our arms in a cone of auricular safety.
+The vast voice that rings down from above, enshawling our arms in auricular safety.
 The physicality of sound intended to contain and expand simultaneously.

 Is there anything better?

 My father had a special voice when he read to us.
 Softer, lighter, a questioning of things.
 He must have read us hundreds of books, but the ones I remember are by Thornton W. Burgess, a New England author and conservationist who wrote about forest animals with names like ‘Reddy’ Fox and ‘Buster’ Bear.
 Dad’s voice, usually definitive, became light, tickling the words in wonder and merriment, nurturing our delight in nature.
 His “reading voice.”

 American novelist Marilynne Robinson encapsulates the importance of reading: